croaky/laptop/blog/articles/asdf-version-manager.md

 Programming languages release new versions.
-Development, CI, or production environments may have multiple versions of the same programming language simultaneously installed.
+Development, CI, or production environments may have multiple versions of the same language installed.

-A version manager program helps switch between versions at a machine level or project level.
+A version manager program helps switch between versions for a machine or project.

 Often, these programs are language-specific.
 Some examples are RVM, rbenv, and chruby for Ruby and nvm for Node.